 - English Only (EO): If the answers to the four questions on the HLS are "English", the child is classified as English Only. - Possible English Learner (EL): If the answers to any of the first three questions on the HLS indicate a language other than English, or a combination of English and another language, the child is assessed to measure his or her level of English proficiency.
 However, if the parent's response to the first three questions on the HLS is English, and the response to the fourth question is other than English, then reasonable doubt may exist as to the student's home language.
-The school's administrator/designee must research the student's home language background using the following indicators, as well as consultation with the student's parent: - Parent/guardian requires an interpreter to communicate in English - Parent/guardian speaks to their child in a language other than English - The HLS is completed in a language other than English (including spelling the word "English" in another language; e.g. ingles) - o Student initiates interaction with their parents/guardians in a language other than English - It is revealed that the child, while their parent/guardian is at work, is under the care of a person(s) who speaks a language other than English - Student, after having been enrolled in the Mainstream English Program designed for students with fluent-English proficiency for a reasonable length of time, demonstrates a lack of comprehension regarding instruction and classroom/school routines conducted in English.
+The school's administrator/designee must research the student's home language background using the following indicators, as well as consultation with the student's parent: - o Parent/guardian requires an interpreter to communicate in English - o Parent/guardian speaks to their child in a language other than English - The HLS is completed in a language other than English (including spelling the word "English" in another language; e.g. ingles) - Student initiates interaction with their parents/guardians in a language other than English - o It is revealed that the child, while their parent/guardian is at work, is under the care of a person(s) who speaks a language other than English - Student, after having been enrolled in the Mainstream English Program designed for students with fluent-English proficiency for a reasonable length of time, demonstrates a lack of comprehension regarding instruction and classroom/school routines conducted in English.

-If there is evidence of significant gaps in English language development, then the pupil must be administered the state English language proficiency assessment, currently known as the English Language Development Test (CELDT).
-Beginning in the 2018-19 school year, both the initial and annual CELDT assessments will be replaced with the English Language Proficiency Assessments for California (ELPAC).
-The parent will be consulted by a staff member regarding the need to administer the appropriate assessment, the results, and the subsequent program placement of the child.
+If there is evidence of significant non-English exposure, then the pupil must be administered the state English language proficiency assessment, currently known as the English Language Proficiency Assessments for California (ELPAC).
+The parent/guardian will be consulted by a certificated staff member regarding the need to administer the assessment, the results, and the subsequent program placement of the child.